vendure-ecommerce/ngx-translate-extract/README.md

 - Original library, idea and code: [Kim Biesbjerg](https://github.com/biesbjerg/ngx-translate-extract) ❤️
 - Further updates and improvements were then made by [bartholomej](https://github.com/bartholomej) ❤️
 - Further updates and improvements were then made by [michaelbromley](https://github.com/michaelbromley)/[vendure-ecommerce](https://github.com/vendure-ecommerce) ❤️
+- Further updates and improvements were made by [P4's](https://github.com/P4) ❤️